Security Center

 When using your mobile device make sure to follow these rules:

-• Beware of bad and/or malicious apps; get apps from a reputable source like Google Play or the iTunes store.
+- Beware of bad and/or malicious apps; get apps from a reputable source like Google Play or the Apple store.
 Review the apps privacy policy and what information they can access on your device prior to downloading.